 ExpressVPN is a well-known VPN service provider located in the British Virgin Islands (a place with no data retention laws).
-It operates over 3,000 servers across 94 locations around the world, making it one of the largest VPN providers at the moment and one of the rare companies with servers in less popular locations like the Middle East, Africa, South America, etc. It has clients for all major platforms and devices, as well as some minor ones, in addition to software and detailed guides for installing it on other devices.
+It operates over 3,000 servers across 94 locations around the world, making it one of the largest and best VPN providers at the moment and one of the rare companies with servers in less popular locations like the Middle East, Africa, South America, etc. It has clients for all major platforms and devices, as well as some minor ones, in addition to software and detailed guides for installing it on other devices.

 Namely, if you install ExpressVPN on your router, it automatically covers all the devices connected to that router, no matter how many there are or when they are used.
 That said, it is important to consult the ExpressVPN support section and/or customer service in order to know which routers can be equipped with it and how.